stm32duino/wiki_contrib/HardwareTimer-library.md

 `HardwareTimer` is a C++ class, 1st thing to do is to instantiate an object with `TIM` instance as parameter.

+> [!NOTE]
-[[/img/Note-icon.png|alt="Note"]] Some instances are used by Servo, Tone and SoftSerial (see TIMER_SERVO, TIMER_TONE and TIMER_SERIAL) but only when they are used.
+> Some instances are used by Servo, Tone and SoftSerial (see TIMER_SERVO, TIMER_TONE and TIMER_SERIAL) but only when they are used.
 Just be sure there is no conflict with your own usage.

 __Example__:
 ```C++